Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/PFAC-Single.md

 ---
-tags: [Payment Faciliator, Partners]
+tags: [Payment Facilitator, Partners]
 ---

-# Payment Faciliator Single MID
+# Payment Facilitator Single MID

 A single MID payment facilitator *(PayFac)* model uses a single `merchantId` assigned by Commerce Hub to aggregate all transactions on behalf of their sub-merchants.
 The PayFac uses the `dynamicDescriptor` object to pass the sub-merchant's details.
 This model allows the PayFac to [settle to their accounts](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md) and funding is handled by the PayFac.